ychding11/ychding11.github.io/_posts/2015-03-12-Linux-Debug-summary.md

 gives an comparison between *lea* instruction and *mov* instruction.

 ## Dynamic Shared Library

-[How to write shared Libaries](https://www.akkadia.org/drepper/dsohowto.pdf) Program using dynamic shared libraries need to know dynamic linker's location.
+[How to write shared Libaries](https://www.akkadia.org/drepper/dsohowto.pdf) Program using dynamic shared libraries need to know dynamic linker location.
 Dynamic linker need to be loaded to memory by OS, then OS transfer control to dynamic linker.
 Dynamic linker will do 3 things: determine and load all dependencies, relocation all addresses in program and dependencies, initialize program and all dependencies only once.
-In a complex software, dependencies need to apply toplogical sort to determine the correct order.
+In a complex software, dependencies need to apply toplogical sort to determine correct order.

 Symbol relocation is a very expensive process.Relocated results are stored in data segment.
 Hash algorithm is applied in symbol search.
 For each resolving symbol, dynamic